Rincedent/CycloneVSoC/README.md

 * `Outputs` : various binary files necessary to flash the design
 * `linux-socfpga` : linux kernel sources

+## Quick note about uBoot
+The sources used in this demo are the uboot sources provided by Altera. following link by the REDs explains how to get the up to date uBoot sources.

 ## Build process
 1. Open the quartus project in GoldenTop/Work/soc_system.qsf